cv007/C-PlusPlus-Peripheral-Style/mega4809_Pin.md

                 }
 ```

 **So to put the Pin class to use, simply create a Pin and use it.
-If the Pin creation is in global space AND you provide init options, then you will get the pin setup via the global constructors called in early startup code.
-If you would rather init any pin when and where you want, just provide the instance name only and call init when you want.**
+If the Pin creation is in global space AND you provide init options, then you will get the pin setup via the global constructors list called in early startup code.
+If you would rather init a pin when and where you want, just provide the instance name only and call the init function when you want.**
 ```
 using namespace PINS;
 /*---------------------------------------------------------------------